AlanMcCabe/SearchFight/README.md

 	java -jar SearchFight.jar "search fight"

+Alternatively, if any changes have been made to the program or configuration it can be compiled by navigating to the root directory (containing pom.xml) and executing:

+	mvn clean package

+This assumes that you have Maven installed.
+The updated jar can then be ran by executing:

+	java -jar target/SearchFight-1.0-jar-with-dependencies.jar ${search terms}

 ## Extending

 Additional search engines can be queried by adding them to the searchEngines.json file.
 The following information